How to Become a Health Inspector

 Learn how to become a health inspector.
 Research the education and career requirements, training information and experience required for starting a career in health inspecting.

-Health inspectors, or occupational health and safety technicians, scrutinize the work environment and labor conditions of businesses to ensure the protection of the public, the employees, and the environment.
+Health inspectors, or occupational health and safety technicians, scrutinize the work environment and labor conditions of businesses to ensure the protection of the public, employees, and environment.
 They may work for public institutions or private corporations.
-Day-to-day duties include the collection of samples for analysis, the visual inspection of equipment, workspaces, and public areas within a building, and the compiling of their findings and recommendations.
+Day-to-day duties include the collection of samples for analysis, visual inspection of equipment, workspaces, and public areas within a building, and compiling of their findings and recommendations.

 The educational requirements for this occupation may vary by employer; however, all inspectors are required to learn the laws and regulations that apply to their work.
 The following table outlines common requirements to become a health inspector as reported by the U.S. Bureau of Labor Statistics (BLS):